Ez3kiel-dev/dero_dvm_basic/README.md

 ## Donations

-If this package was useful to you, and you want to support me :
+If you found this package useful :)

 Send any amount to `dero1qy5a6wk2r9mq3e5kagku4kdrhq407qhvht8qke5sxpm9u8lqmph3vqgl3nz8t` or use my named address `Ez3kiel`.

-Thx!
+Thanks!

 [Dero]: https://dero.io/